cloudmesh-community/book/chapters/pi/software.md

     wpa-ssid "your-WLAN-SSID"
     wpa-psk "your-WLAN-password"

-develop a pthon script to do that
+develop a Python script to do that

 ### Update when on network

-for now dont put pi on network so do this once we figure out a better way
+for now do not put pi on network so do this once we figure out a better way

     sudo apt-get update